 Just by talking to either Brian or Amanda one quickly feels the passion for what they are doing – and it is contagious.
 And a sense of understated pride for what they have accomplished in a rather short amount of time.

 Fortunately the physical winery and hospitality center are within the Calistoga City limits (rather than in the county) so they are able to be open to the public by walk-in.
 They also take reservations for private tastings which are paired with a small charcuterie plate.
 The kitchen and private lounge recently opened so you can book a “Chef Bites” tasting by appointment.
 Their onsite Chef will host your party with delicious creations paired with Brian Arden Wines.
+During a recent visit small bites included Pork Rillette and Toast, House-Made Ricotta and Toast and Foraged Mushroom with Black Garlic and Parmesan among other tasty treats.

 They also sell a small variety of edibles (that can be purchased on site to complement your wine tasting) including nuts, crustinies, cheese and meats etc.

 The hospitality center was designed to feel like walking into someone’s home with it’s cozy atmosphere, fireplace and plenty of places to sit down to relax.
-In addition this building contains a liberal amount of windows – the inside is open, airy and features plenty of views of the nearby jagged looking rocky Palisade outcrops (part of the Vaca Mountain range).
+In addition this building contains a generous helping of windows – the inside is open, airy and features plenty of views of the nearby jagged looking rocky Palisade outcrops (part of the Vaca mountain range).
 In addition, those who wish to do a tasting here can also bring their own food – several lounge chairs and tables are located outside the tasting room – all affording one excellent views of the nearby vineyards and mountains.

 The winery itself is located directly behind the hospitality center – Brian designed the tanks himself, allowing each tank to ferment fruit either as open or closed top.
 An pneumatic punch down tool sits overhead on rails and can easily be moved between each tank.